inb-co/Begiresh/README.md

 # Begiresh

 Begiresh is a lightweight none-jQuery,  smart application banner targeting major Iranian android markets.
+A live [demo](http://roozame.com/) can be seen at [roozame.com](http://roozame.com/).

 This project was inspired by [jquery.smartbanner](https://github.com/jasny/jquery.smartbanner).